mediatek/prplos-feed-mediatek/README.md

 git clone https://git01.mediatek.com/filogic/prolos/prplos-feed-mediatek
 for patch in prplos-feed-mediatek/autobuild/prplos/patches/*.patch; do patch -p1 < "$patch"; done
 ```

+Please note that the necessary prplos patches to support Kernel 6.6 have been upstreamed as of May 20, 2025.
+The base revision should be later than this date in mainline-23.05.

 #### 3. Update the mtk_filogic.yml File
 Select the fixed revision or just to follow the latest revision, execute the following command: